8 things the Samsung Bixby smart speaker needs to leapfrog Apple HomePod

 Rumors of Samsung's smart speaker are now fact after mobile operations boss DJ Koh announced plans for a speaker higher in quality than the Amazon Alexa range, while speaking at Mobile World Congress in Barcelona this week.

-Although not naming his rivals directly, Koh said: "When I introduce the first model I don't want to give the impression that Samsung delivered another affordable mass model.
-I want to focus on more premium."
+Although not directly naming his rivals, Koh said, "When I introduce the first model, I don't want to give the impression that Samsung delivered another affordable mass model.
+I want to focus on something more premium."

 Apple has given Samsung an open goal with the lacklustre HomePodApple